abduulrahmankhalid/AI-Generated-Images-Detection/README.md

 ## 📊 Summary

-This project presents an end-to-end full stack AI solution to classify AI-generated vs. human-created images using state-of-the-art deep learning models.
+This project presents an end-to-end full-stack AI solution to classify AI-generated vs. human-created images using state-of-the-art deep learning models.
 Our pipeline includes robust data preprocessing and augmentation, training with a custom loss function that addresses model bias, and deployment using AWS services with containerized applications orchestrated via Docker Compose and updated via GitHub Actions.

 > 🏆 "Our placement in the top 75 of more than 550 teams in Kaggle demonstrates that our approach is both robust and applicable in practical settings.